Wednesday, May 08, 2024

 why does my Beloved go roadside & thumb rain?

-As people come by with broken parchment for tongues
+As people pass with broken parchment for tongues

 No comments: